dyhes/zulip/templates/zerver/help/scim.md

    and `familyName`.

-1. Now the integration should be ready and you can `Assign` users to the app to configure their Zulip accounts to be managed by SCIM.
-When you assign a user, Okta will check if the account exists in your Zulip organization and if it doesn't, the account will be created.
-Changes to the user's email or name in Okta will automatically cause the Zulip account to be updated accordingly.
+1. Now the integration should be ready and you can `Assign` users to the app to configure their Aloha accounts to be managed by SCIM.
+When you assign a user, Okta will check if the account exists in your Aloha organization and if it doesn't, the account will be created.
+Changes to the user's email or name in Okta will automatically cause the Aloha account to be updated accordingly.
-   Unassigning a user from the app will deactivate their Zulip account.
+   Unassigning a user from the app will deactivate their Aloha account.

 If you want to also set up SAML authentication, head to our